 How does Schema markup work?

-Schema markup tells Google not only what your data says – but what it means.
+Schema tells Google not only what your data says – but what it means.
 This key contextual differentiation more intelligently displays content of a higher relevance to the user.

 Why is Schema markup so important?